ljishen/nvme-env/docker/spdk/README.md

 ## Usage

-The container starts with configuring and making the SPDK source in order to aware the underlying system supports, e.g. SSSE3, RDRAND.
+The container starts with configuring and compiling the SPDK source in order to aware the underlying system supports, e.g. SSSE3, RDRAND.
 Relying on the docker build may cause errors like **ERROR: This system does not support "XXXX".**

 * When work with the NVMe device emulation image [ljishen/qemu-nvme](https://github.com/ljishen/nvme-env/tree/master/docker/qemu-nvme), start the container without argument
   ```bash